 No Confirmed or Presumptive Cases in Easton

-There are currently no confirmed or presumptive cases of COVID-19 in Easton.
+At this time, there are currently no confirmed or presumptive cases of the virus in the community.

 As always, if anyone displays symptoms of COVID-19, including a fever, cough or shortness of breath, they should not come to work or school and they are advised to contact their primary care physician or local public health department.

-The DPH recommends that residents continue with good hygiene practices including:
+The Massachusetts Department of Public Health recommends that residents continue with good hygiene practices including:

 - Keep your hands away from your face.